An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Raymond James Financial Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how RJF stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Investment Banks/Brokers industry.
+We show how RJF stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Investment Banking and Securities Dealing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Raymond James Financial, Inc. is a leading diversified financial services company providing private client group, capital markets, asset management, banking and other services to individuals, corporations and municipalities.
 The company has approximately 8,200 financial advisors.
 Total client assets are $923 billion.
 Public since 1983, the firm is headquartered in St. Petersburg, Florida.